Competition Number: 1571

 Job Type: Full-Time

-The Family Centre has a strong reputation for providing quality services basing our work on research and evidence based practices.
+The Family Centre has a strong reputation for providing quality services basing our work on research and evidence-based practices.
 We pride ourselves on providing leading edge training and strong, reflective supervision.
 Our intention is to create a healthy organization that is intelligent in its response to community issues and intentional about our respectful treatment of each other.
 We have a strong focus on Trauma Informed Care for the communities we support, as well as our staff teams.
 The Family Centre strives to hire a diverse team of employees, reflecting the diverse communities we support.
 The Family Centre is committed to Indigenous ceremony and practice and welcomes knowledge of ceremony and lived experience.

 The Family Centre exists to support families and children to help them flourish and to help people engage with one another in order to promote healthy, safe, and economically viable communities.

 Healthy families in healthy communities.

 Join our dynamic team of human care service professionals who are committed to developing positive working relationships as an integrated team member.
 Within this team, you will be working collaboratively with other professionals to meet the needs of children, youth, families and communities that lead to successful outcomes.
 The Family Centre requires Youth Reunification workers for our Youth Reunification Service.